VirgilSecurity/virgil-crypto-php/README.md

 // encrypt the message
 $encryptedData = $crypto->encrypt($messageToEncrypt, new VirgilPublicKeyCollection($receiverKeyPair->getPublicKey()));
 ```
-Decrypt the encrypted data with a Private Key:
+Decrypt the encrypted data with a private key:

 ```php
 $crypto = new VirgilCrypto();
 $receiverKeyPair = $crypto->generateKeyPair();